Article by John Miller

 - suitable for your preferred sleeping position

-- suitable to your head, neck, shoulder shape and size
+- suitable for your head, neck, shoulder shape and size

 - comfortable to lie upon

-- durable - to keep supporting for the full night and for many years.
+- durable - to keep support for the full night and for many years.

 If we reflect upon the three bears.
 Big daddy's pillow is likely to be larger and firmer than mummy bear's pillow.
 Baby bear's best pillow will be more than likely be thinner and softer than the rest of the bear family.